As a future homeowner, you know all about a down payment and how it works, but do you understand your closing costs?

 Closing Cost Calculation

-When you buy a home, your closing costs will generally be somewhere between 2-5% of the purchase price, though this varies depending on your loan, lender, and state.
-Your fees will also influence your closing costs, some of which are listed below.
+When you buy a home, your costs for closing will generally be somewhere between 2-5% of the purchase price, though this varies depending on your loan, lender, and state.
+Your fees will also influence your costs, some of which are listed below.

 - Application fee